Three Examples of How Companies Make Data-Driven Decisions

 It’s no secret airlines use data to track customers’ luggage, personalize customer offers, boost customer loyalty and optimize their operations.
 At Southwest Airlines, executives are using customer data to determine what new services will be most popular with customers and the most profitable.
 Southwest has found that by observing and analyzing customers’ online behaviors and actions, the airline can offer the best rates and customer experiences.
 As a result, Southwest has seen its customer and loyalty segments grow year after year.

-So make a data-driven decision to see how an online MBA from Utica University can help you advance your career.
+So make a data-driven decision to see how an online BBA from Utica University can help you advance your career.